eye-division/lucytennyson-yoga/classes.md

 permalink: /classes/
 ---

-#### Classes run until the end of July.
-After the summer break, we resume on 10 September
+#### Classes run until early August.
+After the summer break, we resume on 10 September.
+All welcome to drop in at Larkmead on Monday (7.30pm), and St Ethelwolds on Wednesday - just one class at 7pm this week.

 You can drop into any of my classes, or start at any time during the term, and beginners are welcome to all.
 The cost is &pound;10 drop-in.
 You can buy a pass for each term which works out at &pound;8 per class.
 I also offer a substantial discount to your son or daughter if they are in full-time education and they come along with you.